a-donati/e-commerce-back-end/README.md

 ## Installation

 * From GitHub, fork or clone the repo.
-The user must have Node.js installed.
+The user must have Node.js and MySQL installed.
 Once forked, run `npm i` from the root directory to install required dependencies
 * Update your MySQL username and password in the `.env.EXAMPLE` file to connect to the database
 * Run `SOURCE db/schema.sql` within MySQL shell in order to create the database
 * Run `node seeds/index.js` to seed database